clementgallet/FiveStage444/documentation.md

            L2,        l2,        R2,        r2,
            F2, f, f', f2,        B2, b, b', b2

 For centers, this is the same as for stage 2, except that now there are only 16 remaining slots for one center, as F and B faces are filled during stage 2.
-Using the same principle, the center coordinate is C^16_8 * C^8_4 = 12,870 * 70 = 900,900.
-Moreover, we don't need to keep track of which center is the U center and which one is the D center.
-This allows to cut in half the number of cases, so 450,450.
+Using the same principle, the center coordinate is C^16_8 x C^8_4 = 12,870 x 35 = 450,450.
 Using symmetry reduction (8 in this stage), we only need to store 56,980 positions.

 For edges, we need to put half of the edges in half of the positions, so C^16_8 = 12,870 cases.
 The even permutation required gives a extra factor of 2.

-The total size of this stage is 56,980 * 12,870 * 2 = 1,466,665,200.
+The overall space of this stage is 56,980 x 12,870 x 2 = 1,466,665,200.

 Stage 4
 -------